-Select one of the two submission links below.
+Select one of the three submission links below.
 You will be redirected to the right category.

 MEL HOPPENHEIM SCHOOL OF CINEMA

-The Concordia Film Festival (CFF) is a student-run, non-profit festival that runs in collaboration with Mel Hoppenheim School of Cinema (MHSoC) at Concordia University.
-Through screenings and events, we are able to display the works produced by the diverse range of filmmakers at MHSoC, and invited works from filmmakers around the globe.
-The MHSoC stands as the largest university-based centre for the study of film in Canada, with a body of works that are also screened to great acclaim at festivals around the world.
+The Concordia Film Festival (CFF) is a student-run, non-profit festival that collaborates with Mel Hoppenheim School of Cinema (MHSoC) at Concordia University.
+Through screenings and events, we can display the works produced by the diverse range of filmmakers at MHSoC and invited works from filmmakers worldwide.
+The MHSoC stands as the largest university-based centre for the study of film in Canada, with a body of works screened to great acclaim at festivals around the world.

 The programming includes; short films made by undergraduate students at Mel Hoppenheim School of Cinema from Film I, II, III and Animation I, II, III.